-The logical operators defining how rules are combined are indicated with icons to the right of each added rule: AND by the symbol, OR by the symbol, and EXCEPT by the symbol.
-Click on any of these icons to change the logical operation for that rule.
+The logical operators defining how rules are combined are indicated with icons to the right of each added rule: AND by the operation for that rule.

-updating the folder path of moved images
+📉 symbol, OR by the 🚺 symbol, and EXCEPT by the 📉 symbol.
+Click on any of these icons to change the logical updating the folder path of moved images returning to a previous collection